icecube/icetray-public/tableio/resources/docs/hdfwriter/FAQ.rst

 ..
 ..
 SPDX-License-Identifier: BSD-2-Clause

-.. py:currentmodule:: icecube.hdfwriter
+.. py:currentmodule:: icecube.tableio

-.. _hdfwriter-faq:
+.. _tableio/hdfwriter-faq:

 FAQ
 ===

-Can I use hdfwriter to write from files with only Q frames, or would I have to create P frames on my own with those objects that I want to have in the hdf5 file?
+Can I use tableio/hdfwriter to write from files with only Q frames, or would I have to create P frames on my own with those objects that I want to have in the hdf5 file?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 The latter.
 Put an :cpp:class:`I3NullSplitter` in front of :func:`~.I3HDFWriter`.
-See also :ref:`hdfwriter-sim-hdfwriter`.
+See also :ref:`tableio/hdfwriter-sim-hdfwriter`.

 I get errors like FATAL (tableio): trying to get the address of unknown field OFUFilter_14_BadGCD (I3TableRow.h:221 in T \*I3TableRow::GetPointer(const std::string &, size_t) [T = bool])
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------